-- a) First Offense- Warning.
-Parents/Guardians will be notified and a conference will be held with the student by the administrator.
-The parents/guardians will be warned that the next BCR will result in a three day bus suspension. - b) Second Offense- Three (3) day bus suspension.
+- a) First Offense- Parents/Guardians will be notified and a conference will be held with the student by the administrator.
+Consequences will range from a written warning to a bus suspension. - b) Second Offense- Three (3) day bus suspension.
 Parents/Guardians will be notified and a conference will be held with the student by the administrator.
 The parents/guardians will be warned that the next BCR will result in a five day bus suspension. - c) Third Offense- Five (5) day bus suspension.
 Parents/Guardians will be notified and a conference will be held with the student by the administrator.
 The parents/guardians will be warned that the next BCR will result in a ten day bus suspension. - d) Fourth Offense- Ten (10) day bus suspension.
 Parents/Guardians will be notified and a conference will be held with the student by the administrator.
 The parents/guardians will be warned that the next BCR will result in loss of busing privileges for the remainder of the school year. - 3.
 Cell phone use/ Personal Electronic Device (PED)- the use of a cell phone is only acceptable when permission has been granted by an administrator or teacher.
 The cell phone should be off and away during the school day. - a) First Offense- one (1) detention. - b) Second Offense- one (1) day in-school suspension, parent/guardian contacted. - c) Three or more offenses- may result in out-of-school suspension, parent/guardian contacted and parent/guardian must pick up phone.